 It may be sunny outside, but the light shines brightly from your home computer if you tune in to hear or participate in urban forestry webinars that are offered free.
 Most, if not all, are archived about a week after their live date, so you can watch and listen at your leisure and clock those Continuing Education hours on Track It Forward.

 The first of a year-long series by Southern Regional Extension Forestry starts at 1 p.m. today (Wednesday, March 14).
 The topic is Nature and Health in Communities: A Review of Best Available Science.
-Later this year, our own Nora Palmatier will participate in discussing Tree Stewards: Case Study of Two Virginia Urban Tree Volunteer Programs.
+In one webinar, our own Nora Palmatier discussed Tree Stewards: Case Study of Two Virginia Urban Tree Volunteer Programs.
 For more about the webinar series, which is designed for extension agents and personnel but valuable for Tree Stewards too, click here.

 If you ever wondered if size matters when selecting a tree to plant, check out this most recently archived of treefund.org/webinars.
 Can simple production or propagation decisions impact landscape performance of container-grown trees?
 What are the returns on your investment in the size of planting stock?
 Will the “little dogs” catch the “big ones” in the end?
 In this webinar, Dr. Michael Arnold of Texas A&M University will consider the big impacts of small planting stock selection decisions.
 Some of the findings might surprise you.